Jackiebeaugard/spring-angular/README.md

 ## Communicating with the front end application
 - Now look at how we have added the `@CrossOrigin` annotation in TaskController.java - this will allow us to make requests locally from a separate front end application
-- Try running angular-frontend at the same time as your java project, and go to `localhost:4200/` in your browser
+- Try running your Husqr front end at the same time as your API, and go to `localhost:4200/` in your browser!